 A curved incision following the costal margin on the left and extending across the midline around to the right or a long midline incision, which may extend below the umbilicus on the left side, may be used.
 An upper midline incision may be used.

 The stomach and duodenum should be evaluated thoroughly for evidence of an ulcer.
 Likewise, the gallbladder should be palpated carefully for evidence of stones, and the size of the common duct determined.
 In the presence of stones the gallbladder is removed and a cholangiogram is taken through the cystic duct.
 A small amount of contrast medium (5 mL) is first injected to avoid a dense shadow, which may hide small calculi in the common duct.
 Sufficient contrast medium should be injected subsequently to determine the patency of the papilla of Vater by visualization of the duodenum.
 It is advisable to carry out a Kocher maneuver to palpate the head of the pancreas, especially if there is radiographic evidence of an enlarged C-loop.
 Under such circumstances, needle aspiration may be carried out to search for evidence of a pancreatic cyst.
-The omentum, which ...
+The omentum, which is often quite vascular, is freed ...